satta/awesome-suricata/README.md

 > Curated list of awesome things related to Suricata.

-[Suricata IDS](https://suricata.io/) is a free intrusion detection/prevention system and network security monitoring engine.
+Suricata is a free intrusion detection/prevention system and network security monitoring engine.

 ## Contents